wlswotmd/gef/docs/FAQ.md

 Some users are running it on Arch Linux.
 However, I have not confirmed that all commands work correctly.

-## GDB will not load GEF.
-This is probably because gdb does not support cooperation with python3.

-Consider building gdb from source with `./configure --enable-targets=all --with-python=/usr/bin/python3 && make && make install`.

 ## Will this GEF work as a plugin for `hugsy/gef`?
 No, it doesn't work.
 It replaces `hugsy/gef`.

 The compatibility with `hugsy/gef` has already been lost.
 Think of it as a completely different product.

+## GDB will not load GEF.
+This is probably because gdb does not support cooperation with python3.

+Consider building gdb from [latest source](https://ftp.gnu.org/gnu/gdb/) with `./configure --enable-targets=all --with-python=/usr/bin/python3 && make && make install`.

-## Does GEF work with the latest version of gdb?
+## Does GEF work with the latest version of binutils-gdb?
 Yes, it probably works.

 The example of build commands are shown below.
 ```
-apt install -y libdebuginfod-dev
+apt install -y libdebuginfod-dev libreadline-dev
 git clone --depth 1 https://github.com/bminor/binutils-gdb && cd binutils-gdb
-./configure --disable-binutils --disable-ld --disable-gold --disable-gas --disable-sim --disable-gprof --disable-gprofng \
---enable-targets=all --with-python=/usr/bin/python3 --with-debuginfod --with-system-zlib --with-system-readline
+./configure --disable-{binutils,ld,gold,gas,sim,gprof,gprofng} --enable-targets=all --with-python=/usr/bin/python3 --with-debuginfod --with-system-{zlib,readline}
 make && make install
 ```